CrayLabs/SmartSim/doc/launchers.rst

 The :ref:`smartsim.slurm <slurm_module_api>` interface
 also supports releasing allocations obtained in an experiment.

-The example below releases a the allocation in the example above.
+The example below releases the allocation in the example above.

 .. code-block:: python